United States District Court for the District of Oregon: Organization

-The court has four divisional offices within the state (three with staff): Portland, Eugene, Medford, and Pendleton.
+The District of Oregon has four divisional offices within the state: Portland, Eugene, Medford, and Pendleton.
+Among them, the Portland, Eugene, and Medford Divisions are all staffed.
+The Pendleton Division is not staffed and in-person filings must be made in the Portland Division.
 The Portland Division holds court at the Mark O. Hatfield United States Courthouse and handles cases from Clackamas, Clatsop, Columbia, Hood River, Jefferson, Multnomah, Polk, Tillamook, Wasco, Washington, and Yamhill Counties.
 The Medford Division meets at the James A. Redden United States Courthouse and handles cases from Curry, Jackson, Josephine, Klamath and Lake Counties.
 The Pendleton Division holds session at John F. Kilkenny United States Post Office and Courthouse and covers cases from Baker, Crook, Gilliam, Grant, Harney, Malheur, Morrow, Sherman, Umatilla, Union, Wallowa and Wheeler Counties.
 The Wayne L. Morse United States Courthouse houses the Eugene Division that handles cases from Benton, Coos, Deschutes, Douglas, Lane, Lincoln, Linn, and Marion Counties.

 History

 The District of Oregon met in the U.S. Custom House and Post Office of Portland until 1933.

 After Oregon became a state on February 14, 1859, the United States Congress created the District of Oregon encompassing the entire state on March 3, 1859.
 The bill creating the district authorized a single judge and also designated it as a judicial circuit.
 President James Buchanan appointed Matthew Deady as judge, and the court was to hold annual sessions in April and September at the seat of government in Salem.
 Deady held the first session of the court on September 12, 1859, in Salem, but was able to have the court relocated to Portland by the September session of 1860.
 Beginning in 1933, the court was housed in the United States Courthouse (now Gus J. Solomon United States Courthouse) before moving to the new Hatfield Courthouse in 1997.

 On March 3, 1863, Congress passed a law that removed the circuit court jurisdiction and transferred appeals court jurisdiction to the Tenth Circuit, and in 1866 transferred it again to the Ninth Circuit.
 On April 18, 1877, court clerk Ralph Wilcox committed suicide in his office at the court using a Deringer pistol.
 On March 27, 1885, Judge Deady admitted Mary Leonard to the federal bar, the first woman admitted in Oregon.
 In 1909, Congress added another seat to the court, followed by another judgeship in 1949.
 On October 20, 1978, Congress passed a law authorizing two more positions on the bench of the Oregon district court.
 The first woman to serve on the court was Helen J. Frye, whose service began on February 20, 1980.
 In 1990, Congress added a sixth judgeship for the district.
 Ancer L. Haggerty, the first African American on the court, began his service on March 28, 1994.